muziejus/transverse/index.md

 <div class="credit">Barnes, _Nightwood_, 49–50.
 Italics in original.</div>

-Note: Robin Vote has taken to wandering from her husband, and here we see her moving through various churches in Paris.
+Note: Robin Vote has taken to wandering away from her husband, and here we see her moving through various churches in Paris.
 Barnes doesn’t give us an itinerary per se, but compare this description here to its rendering as data.

 ---